armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

 The DEVICE of a JAR PATHNAME will be a list with either one or two elements.
-The first element of the JAR PATHNAME can be either a PATHNAME representing a JAR on the filesystem, or a SimpleString representing a URL.
+The first element of the JAR PATHNAME can be either a PATHNAME representing a JAR on the filesystem, or a URL PATHNAME.

 A PATHNAME occuring in the list in the DEVICE of a JAR PATHNAME is known as a DEVICE PATHNAME.

-If the DEVICE is a String it must be a String that successfully references a URL via the java.net.URL(String) constructor

-Only the first entry in the the DEVICE list may be a String.
+Only the first entry in the the DEVICE list may be a URL PATHNAME.

 Otherwise the the DEVICE PATHAME denotes the PATHNAME of the JAR file.